11 days to go!

 Every December an envelope bearing a stamp from the North Pole would arrive for J.R.R.Tolkien’s children.
 Inside would be a letter in strange spidery handwriting and a beautiful coloured drawing or some sketches.
 The letters were from Father Christmas.

 They told wonderful tales of life at the North Pole: how all the reindeer got loose and scattered presents all over the place; how the accident-prone Polar Bear climbed the North Pole and fell through the roof of Father Christmas’s house into the dining-room; how he broke the Moon into four pieces and made the Man in it fall into the back garden; how there were wars with the troublesome horde of goblins who lived in the caves beneath the house!

 Sometimes the Polar Bear would scrawl a note, and sometimes Ilbereth the Elf would write in his elegant flowing script, adding yet more life and humour to the stories.
 No reader, young or old, can fail to be charmed by the inventiveness and ‘authenticity’ of Tolkien’s Letters from Father Christmas.
 (Description from Amazon.co.uk)

 This book is available to borrow from the Library via the online request form

 Christmas Word of the Day

 a small Mexican shrub with large showy scarlet bracts surrounding the small yellow flowers, popular as a houseplant at Christmas.

 Did you know?

-There are 13 Yule Lads in Iceland that leave gifts for children.
-From December 12th they come down the mountain one by one and have names such as Spoon Licker, Door Sniffer and Meat Hook.
+There are 13 Santas in Iceland, each leaving a gift for children.
+They come down from the mountain one by one, starting on December 12 and have names like Spoon Licker, Door Sniffer and Meat Hook.